John Markham (Royal Navy officer): Naval career

 On the complaint of the French lieutenant in command, Markham was tried by court-martial and cashiered, but Rodney, reviewing the evidence, reinstated him on his own authority, and the king in council, on the report of the admiralty, completely restored him, 13 November.
 He received half-pay for the time, June to November, that he was out of the service, and on 3 January 1783, was promoted to the rank of post-captain.

 From 1783 to 1786, Markham commanded HMS Sphinx and was subsequently in reserve until the outbreak of the French Revolutionary Wars in 1793.
 He commanded HMS Blonde in the West Indies and then moved in 1795 to the ship of the line HMS Hannibal, seeing action at the action of 10 April 1795.
 He then sailed to the West Indies, but came down with yellow fever and was dangerously ill, forcing his return to Britain.
-In 1797, he took command of HMS Centaur and served off Ireland, in the Mediterranean and off the French coast, capturing a French frigate squadron in the action of 18 June 1799, until in February 1801 he was appointed to the Board of Admiralty by Earl St Vincent, with whom he had served in the Mediterranean.
+In 1797, he took command of HMS Centaur.
+He spent much of summer 1797 as one of the judges on the courts martial that followed the Nore mutiny.
+He then served in Centaur off Ireland, in the Mediterranean and off the French coast, capturing a French frigate squadron in the action of 18 June 1799, until in February 1801 he was appointed to the Board of Admiralty by Earl St Vincent, with whom he had served in the Mediterranean.
 Promoted to rear admiral on 23 April 1804, he remained at the admiralty until May 1804, and resumed a position there, as First Naval Lord from January 1806, before retiring completely in March 1807.
 He was promoted to vice admiral on 25 October 1809.

 Although Markham remained in the Navy and was eventually promoted to full admiral on 12 August 1819, he did not serve in a command capacity again.
 He had however been elected to Parliament in 1801 on the death of Lord Hugh Seymour, sitting for the constituency of Portsmouth from 1801 to 1818 and then again from 1820 to 1826.
 He retired from all public life in 1826 due to ill health, and died in Naples early on 13 February 1827.